andrewacashner/hearingfaithms/chapters/chapter-2.md

 appears in most of the texts of villancicos about music in this study---*dulce, grave, y sonora armonía*, *primor*, *destreza*, *puntos de consonancia*.]

-Moreover, in the Spanish theological climate, not even an aural-skills course would meet the more pressing demand for spiritual discipline in listening.
+Moreover, in the anxious theological climate of early modern Spain, not even an aural-skills course would meet the more pressing demand for spiritual discipline in listening.
 A moral emblem from 1610 by dictionary author Sebastián de Covarrubias shows two fragile human ears, protected from the four winds by a crown of thorns (`(ref float 'figure 'Covarrubias-Emblemas-202-ears-thorns)`).